 “That life is worth living is the most necessary of assumptions, and were it not assumed, the most impossible of conclusions.”– George Santayana

-The Spring 2019 issue of American Scholar, the quarterly magazine of Phi Beta Kappa, includes a half-century old essay by a 20th century historian, Jacques Barzun, with an introduction by his grandsons.
+The Spring 2019 issue of American Scholar, the quarterly magazine of Phi Beta Kappa, includes a fifty year old old essay by a 20th century historian, Jacques Barzun, with an introduction by his grandsons.
 It is the transcription of a lecture he gave at the University of Cincinnati, College of Medicine entitled “Man and Life” but which he called “Present Day Thoughts on the Quality of Life (1969).”

 Barzun was a chronicler of the West’s decline and had been deeply affected by the horrors of the first World War that left him with a “permanent muting of the spirit.”
 He matured into a humanist who insisted upon the inseparability of feelings from thought.
 He was deeply concerned with the individual’s interior life or ‘sense of self’ which he considered the primary determinant of one’s quality of life, and yet emphasized the role culture makes in the shape, form, and quality of our lives.

 The dilemma of the 1960s according to Barzun (and perhaps our time as well) is that life seems to lack the right quality due to societal structure.
 Occupation becomes a rationalization rather than a reason for our desire to live.
 His critique of modern society describes six main problems:

 1. Social contacts are increasingly impersonal leading to alienation.
 Each of us begins to feel like a mere unit, manipulated by societal institutions, in a world without the manners that in earlier times served as a means of protection of the self.